MostAwesomeDude/brismu/src/0-midju/1-relations.md

 the collections are [sets](https://en.wikipedia.org/wiki/Set_(mathematics)), so that `x` and `y` are elements of sets `X` and `Y` respectively.

 Please, pause for a moment and be sure that you understand the above paragraph.
+This is how all finite selbri behave.
+For example, {mlatu}
+addresses the collection of all cats and cat species, containing ordered pairs of cats and species.

 ## Properties of relations